 Naomi Fisher, PhD

 Naomi Fisher is Assistant Professor of Philosophy.
-Prior to coming to Loyola in 2018, she taught at Clark University in Massachusetts.
 She earned her Ph.D in philosophy from the University of Notre Dame in 2016, and prior to that earned her M.S. in physics from UC Davis.

-Her research focuses on Kant and German Idealism and Romanticism, specifically the relationship between nature, freedom, and rationality in Kant’s Critical philosophy and in Friedrich Schelling’s philosophy of nature.
-She also has interests in the broader history of philosophy, particularly the 19th century, the philosophy of science, and ethics.
+Her research focuses on Kant and German Idealism and Romanticism, specifically the relationship between nature, freedom, and rationality in Kant and Schelling.
+Currently, she is working on projects related to the impact of Plato and Neoplatonism on Schelling’s philosophy.
+She also has interests in the broader history of philosophy, philosophy of science, and philosophy of religion.

 PhD, University of Notre Dame

 Kant and German Idealism

 “Life, Lawfulness, and Contingency: Kant and Schelling on Organic Nature” in Archiv für Geschichte der Philosophie (2021)

 “Kant and Schelling on Blumenbach’s Formative Drive” in Intellectual History Review 31:3, 391–409 (2021).

 “Unity in Schelling’s World Soul” in The Review of Metaphysics 74:4, pp. 527–552 (2021).